Grantley-W/Note-for-CS-Introduction/README.md

-# Note for ¡¶Introduction of Computer Science¡·
+# Note for Introduction of Computer Science
 By wgt in CEO of Nankai University.